stevalang/AcceptOrRejectBankOffer/README.md

 * 20 columns (information for each client)

 ### Problem
 The data is related to direct marketing campaigns of a Portuguese banking institution.
 Predict if the client will subscribe to a term deposit based on a marketing campaign
 The marketing campaigns were based on phone calls.
 Often, more than one contact to the same client was required, in order to access if the product (bank term deposit) would be (‘yes’) or not (‘no’) subscribed.

 ### Goal:
-The classification goal is to predict if the client will subscribe (yes/no) a term deposit.
+Investigation if the client’s offer for term deposit will be accepted or rejected based on provided information.

 ### Exploratory Data Analysis
 Categorical Variables:
 I first start the exploratory analysis of the categorical variables and see what are the categories and are there any missing values for these categories.
 I created few the bar graphs.